skaiTF/skyhud/README.md

 All customizations are in the "customization" folder and are fully documented.
 If you intend to use any customizations, please read **ALL** "README.txt" files!

 ## Contribution
-If you detect any bugs, issues or if you have any suggestions, please feel free to add an issue to the github page: https://github.com/Fundevilam/skyhud/issues .
+If you detect any bugs, issues or if you have any suggestions, please feel free to add an issue to the github page: https://github.com/skaiTF/skyhud/issues .
-If you happen to need extra help, you can contact me on discord @ skai#7608 or you can ask for help in the [HUDS.tf public discord](http://discord.huds.tf/)
+If you happen to need extra help, you can contact me on discord @skaideer or you can ask for help in the [HUDS.tf public discord](http://discord.huds.tf/)

 ## Credits
 - **Inspiration** : collyhud, FlarePunch, budhud, Sunset Hud, FlawHUD, KBNHud, Hypnotize Hud, m0re Hud, ahud, 7HUD, PeachHUD, HEx HUD.